 The drawback application has is that you can not open an account through the app.
 You have to switch to a website if you want to open an account.
 Then only you can log in to your account through the app.
 The mobile application provides the remaining facilities as a website only.

-The desktop trading platform also has the same functionality as the web, the only extra feature here is that it has good customizability.
-It is also not handy for beginners likewise web and mobile platforms.
+The desktop trading platform also has the same functionality as the web; the only extra feature here is good customizability.
+Unfortunately, it is also not handy for beginners, likewise web and mobile platforms.

 How to open a TastyWorks account?

 Opening an account in Tastyworks is simple, user-friendly, and fully digital.
-It requires no minimum cost.
+Moreover, it requires no minimum cost.

 TastyWorks offers two types of accounts: cash and margin accounts.
-Using a margin account means you can use leverage, which inferred that you can borrow money from brokers to trade.
+Using a margin account means you can use leverage, which inferred that you could borrow money from brokers to trade.

 You can open different types of accounts based on your ownership.
 Those are; Joint account, Individual account, corporate and trust account.
-Furthermore corporate and trust accounts are offered to legally establish US organizations.
+Furthermore, corporate and trust funds are offered to establish US organizations legally.